-- 1. Identify Authority: Identify the state agency or agencies having authority and jurisdiction for the project's building occupancy, features or equipment.
+1. Identify Authority: Identify the state agency or agencies having authority and jurisdiction for the project's building occupancy, features or equipment.
 Learn each of the state agency acronyms by studying CBC Sections 1.2 through 1.14.
 Each part of Title 24 outlines the state agencies' authorities and application of their adoptions in that part.
-The table beginning on page 16 of this guide provides a listing of state agency acronyms, and the table beginning on page 44 provides a summary of the provisions of CBC Sections 1.2 through 1.14.
-Use these summaries to learn how to apply the code and not as a substitute for the code. - 2.
-Check the Matrix Adoption Tables: Verify that the correct sections of model code and/or California amendments are being applied to a project based on the agency adoptions.
-The MATs identify each amended section or subsection of the code, and also identify which state agency adopts those amendments and/or model code text.
-In some cases, only part of a model code section is adopted.
-Additionally, be sure to read any notes (or footnotes) provided with a MAT.
+The table beginning on page 17 of this guide provides a listing of state agency acronyms, and the table beginning on page 43 provides a summary of the provisions of CBC Sections 1.2 through 1.14.
+Use these summaries to learn how to apply the code and not as a substitute for the code.

+2. Check the Matrix Adoption Tables and banners within the code language: Verify that the correct sections of model code and/or California amendments are being applied to a project based on the agency adoptions and amendments.
+Be sure to refer to the scope and application sections, along with MATs and banners within the code language to determine which state agency has adopted a California amendment.
+Then, determine if the state agency has authority for the project's building occupancy, features or equipment.